facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 Now, if have colors on the side that are not between two defined colors, all those colors will adopt the defined value
-of the one that is defined.
-This time we have a single color with all components defined, but all the colors to the
+of the first color on either the right or left that is defined.
+In the example below, we have a single color with all
+components defined, but all the colors to the left are missing the lightness.
+Again, in the normal `linear` approach, we
-left are missing the lightness.
-All colors with the undefined lightness will assume the lightness of the defined color.
+see a discontinuity, but with the `continous` approach, all colors with the undefined lightness will assume the
+lightness of the defined color.

 ```py play
 colors = [